Norsk Tipping: History

 Football pools were the only game when the Norsk Tipping AS was founded in 1948.
 At that time, the organisation was run as a limited company with the Norwegian State holding 40%, the Norwegian Sports Federation 40%, and the Norwegian Football Association 20%.
 The profit was at first shared between sports and research projects.
 Today the company also raises money for cultural causes, and the surplus is divided 50/50 between sports and culture.

 In 1993, the Norwegian State took full ownership of the company.

 Norsk Tipping’s website was established in 1999 with results service and daily updates of the information for players.
-In 2001 after the page was tested Norsk Tipping started to offer its products on the Internet.
+In 2001, after the webpage was tested, Norsk Tipping started to offer its products on the Internet.

-In November 2005 Norsk Tipping started to provide most of the games via mobile phones.
+In November 2005, Norsk Tipping started to provide most of the games via mobile phones.

 Games

 The company operates the games of chance, Lotto, Viking Lotto, Keno and Joker; the games of skill Tipping and Oddsen, and the scratch card game, Flax.
 In addition, the company operates the TV game, Extra, on behalf of the Norwegian Foundation for Health and Rehabilitation.
 Norsk Tipping games are also available to play on smartphones and on their website.
 All games from Norsk Tipping except Flax requires the player to be registered and have a playcard.